pslucas0212/dotNet7ForOpenShift/README.md

 ![Download .Net 7](images/dot01.jpg)

-- Install the .Net SDK per the instructions for your OS
-- Test your .Net SDK installation
+Install the .Net SDK per the instructions for your OS and test your .Net SDK installation

 ```
 % dotnet --version